CirclesUBI/circles-nethermind-plugin/Circles.Index/Readme.md

 # Circles Nethermind Plug-in
-Indexes all Circles transactions to a SQLite database and provides a JSON-RPC module to query the data.
+A plugin to [Nethermind](https://www.nethermind.io/nethermind-client) to support the [Circles](https://www.aboutcircles.com/) protocol.

 The plugin provides a JSON-RPC module to query the data.
 The following RPC methods are supported: